 Even as COVID-19 continues to alter the legal landscape, Berkeley Law students are engaged in compelling summer work encompassing a huge range of practice areas.
 Throughout the summer, we will periodically present first-person accounts from students who are doing intriguing work.

 Henry W. Leung ’21 was born in China and came to the United States with his family when he was 1.
-A Stanford University graduate, he earned a master’s degree in fine arts at the University of Michigan and went to Hong Kong as a Fulbright Scholar in 2014.
+A Stanford University graduate, he earned a master’s degree in fine arts at the University of Michigan and went to Hong Kong as a Fulbright Fellow in 2014.
 He planned to spend most of his year there in libraries, but says “I found my library on the street instead.”
-Leung is a multiple prize-winning writer who has had three poetry books published, including his latest work Goddess of Democracy, inspired by the Hong Kong protests.
+Leung is a multiple prize-winning writer who has had two poetry books published, including his latest work Goddess of Democracy, inspired by the Hong Kong protests.

 In late February, after a series of four delayed flights and another night in a hotel, I texted home with a flippant joke about exposure to COVID-19.
 I was returning from a program in D.C., including a day at the august U.S. Institute of Peace, as part of Berkeley Law’s inaugural cohort of Salzburg Cutler Fellows in International Law.